xpclove/qblas/README.md

 How to use it:

-    1. Setup ".Net Core SDK 2.1" (https://dotnet.microsoft.com/download/dotnet-core/2.1)
+    1. Install ".Net Core SDK 2.1" (https://dotnet.microsoft.com/download/dotnet-core/2.1)

         For Ubuntu: